TrossenRobotics/trossen_sdk/README.md

 --run_compute_stats true
 ```

+## Uploading the dataset to HuggingFace

+You need to setup the HuggingFace CLI and authenticate first.
+Follow the instructions [here](https://huggingface.co/docs/lerobot/il_robots#record-a-dataset).

-### Uploading the dataset to HuggingFace
+Uploading the dataset allows you to visualize it in the online dataset viewer and also use it for training models using the HuggingFace tools.

+As the LeRobot dataset does not expect you to upload large image files, you can exclude them using the `--exclude` flag.
+This does not delete the files locally, it just prevents them from being uploaded to HuggingFace.
+This will not affect the usability of the dataset for training models as the LeRobot models use video files instead of individual images.

 ```bash
  huggingface-cli upload TrossenRoboticsCommunity/record-test ~/.cache/huggingface/lerobot/TrossenRoboticsCommunity/test_dataset_03 --repo-type dataset --revision v2.1 --exclude *.jpg
 ```

+Note:
-The `--exclude *.jpg` flag is used to avoid uploading large image files.
+  * The `--exclude *.jpg` flag is used to avoid uploading large image files.
-The revision tag is important for passing the version checks in the online dataset viewer.
+  * The revision tag is important for passing the version checks in the online dataset viewer.

+In case you want to upload all files including images, you can omit the `--exclude` flag.

 ```bash
  huggingface-cli upload TrossenRoboticsCommunity/record-test ~/.cache/huggingface/lerobot/TrossenRoboticsCommunity/test_dataset_03 --repo-type dataset --revision v2.1